skupperproject/skupper/cmd/bootstrap/README.md

 To enable your local site to accept incoming links from other sites, you have two options:

 1. **Automatic RouterAccess Generation (Recommended)**: Set `spec.linkAccess: default` in your Site CR.
-   Skupper will automatically create a RouterAccess named "router-access-[SITE NAME]" with dynamically allocated ports (starting from 55671 for inter-router and 45671 for edge roles).
+   Skupper will automatically create a RouterAccess named "[SITE NAME]" with dynamically allocated ports (starting from 55671 for inter-router and 45671 for edge roles).

 2. **Manual RouterAccess**: Explicitly provide a `RouterAccess` (CR) with your desired configuration.